top of page

 Fever could be a sign of an infection, but it is always important to manage fever, especially in younger ages, Tylenol suspension or Ibuprofen suspension could be used.
 Both are effective if given in the doses indicated for kid’s age, make sure you follow dose instructions on the package.

-Ibuprofen can irritate the stomach lining, having it with food reduces the direct contact of the medication with the stomach lining.
+The answer is yes, buprofen can irritate the stomach lining, having it with food reduces the direct contact of the medication with the stomach lining which reduces the risk of irritation and possible ulceration.

 5. Which one is better for pain, Ibuprofen or Naproxen?